 By simply attaching your SkyMiles number to your itinerary, you'll automatically receive this benefit for yourself … and up to eight other passengers booked on the same reservation.
 There's no need to even pay for your flight with your Delta card!

-Getting a free checked bag on every Delta flight can go a long way to offsetting either card’s annual fee.
-And the math works out even better if you’re flying with family or friends, as it allows you to get a free bag for up to nine passengers in total.
+Getting a free checked bag on every Delta flight can go a long way to offsetting either card’s annual fee, especially as airlines like Delta keep upping baggage fees.
+The math works out even better if you’re flying with family or friends.

 Both cards offer the exact same free baggage benefit.